How to modernize a split level home exterior

 A split level house remodel, specifically the exterior, is one of the best investments you can make.
-Today I’m sharing our plan how to modernize a split-level home exterior with white board and batten siding, black windows and enlarging the front door opening.
-Modernizing a split level home exterior can be achieved in 4 simple steps and black windows are a key component.
+Today I’m sharing our plan on how to modernize a split-level home exterior with white board and batten siding, black windows and enlarging the front door opening.

 Whether you are remodeling a split level (or bi-level exterior), ranch or any exterior, these exterior ideas that I am going to share can be used on any style home.